 Don’t worry, I had no idea either until I saw this ingredient in another marinara recipe!

 Parmesan rinds are exactly what they sound like!
-When cheese makes are slicing Parmesan wheels, the have to shave a bunch off the outside.
+When cheese makers are slicing Parmesan wheels, they have to shave a bunch off the outside.
 It’s not great for eating, but it packs a bunch of flavor and makes a great addition to soups and sauces.

-I find Parmesan rinds in my grocery store’s deli cheese section, but if you can’t find them, it’s OK to leave them out.
+You can usually find Parmesan rinds in the deli cheese section at the grocery store.
+If your store doesn’t have them out, you can always ask if they can sell some to you.
+However, if you can’t find them, it’s OK to leave them out.

 Easy Homemade Marinara: Low Carb | Keto Friendly